FedericoCorchia/Italian_COVID_Library/README.md

 A Python library for COVID-19 infections and vaccinations in Italy data retrieval and analysis.

 ## Installing Italian COVID Library
+You can install this library directly from PyPi:

+`pip install itacovidlib`

-Simply clone this repository and use it as a normal Python package:
+You can also just clone this repository and use it as a normal Python package:

 `git clone https://github.com/FedericoCorchia/itacovidlib`